 If you're having any difficulties using Patient Access, please click here.

-You are advised to remember to stock up on repeat prescriptions before the Christmas break begins.
+You are advised to remember to stock up on repeat prescriptions before the Easter break begins.
 If you do need to visit a pharmacy, a full list of their opening hours can be downloaded online.

 Your GP, nurse or pharmacist will not generally give you a prescription for over the counter medicines for a range of short-term, minor health concerns.
 Instead, over the counter medicines are available to buy in a pharmacy or supermarket in your local community.
 The team of qualified healthcare professionals at your local pharmacy can offer clinical advice to safely and effectively manage minor health concerns.
 This includes: